 TSPO ligands are being studied for plaque imaging; [18F]FEMPA uptake is increased in plaques with high macrophage content, but no difference between atherosclerotic and healthy mice could be detected (Hellberg et al., 2017).
 Somatostatin receptor subtype 2 (SSTR2) is highly expressed in activated macrophages, and specific SSTR2 tracer [68Ga]DOTATATE has given both promising and disappointing results in imaging high-risk plaques (Tarkin et al., 2017; Wan et al., 2017).
 Chemokine receptors, such as CXCR4 and CCR5 which are upregulated on white blood cells, have been targeted with specific PET tracers.
 18F-labelled folate is taken up by macrophages in plaques, and folate uptake in myocardial muscle is lower than that of [18F]FDG (Silvola et al., 2018).

-Sarcoidosis is a systemic inflammatory granulomatous disease, which usually involves lymph nodes and lungs, but can affect the heart.
-Cardiac sarcoidosis can cause ventricular tachycardia and sudden cardiac death.
+Sarcoidosis is a systemic inflammatory granulomatous disease, which usually involves lymph nodes and lungs, but can affect the heart (Birnie et al., 2017).
+Sarcoidosis, infection, and cardiotoxic agents can lead to myocarditis, characterized by necrotic lesions and fibrosis.
+Cardiac sarcoidosis (and myocarditis) can cause ventricular tachycardia and sudden cardiac death.
 [18F]FDG is useful but not optimal tracer for the diagnosis, treatment follow-up, and prognosis of cardiac sarcoidosis (Lee et al., 2017; Weinberg et al., 2017; Chareonthaitawee et al., 2017).
-Successful imaging with [18F]FDG requires prolonged fasting.
+Successful imaging with [18F]FDG requires prolonged fasting, as it reduces glucose consumption of myocytes, revealing uptake into the patchy regions with active macrophages.
 Measurement of myocardial heterogeneity of [18F]FDG uptake improves the detection of cardiac sarcoidosis (Schildt et al., 2017).
 The liver should not be used as reference region, because steroid therapy increases hepatic [18F]FDG uptake; blood activity derived from ROI placed on ascending aorta should be used instead (Furuya et al., 2018).

 [18F]FLT was found to detect cardiac sarcoidosis as well as [18F]FDG (Norikane et al., 2017).
 Somatostatin receptor imaging may be useful in acute phase of sarcoidosis, but less so in the chronic phase, because fibrotic tissue has less somatostatin receptor expression (Slart et al, 2017).